graevy/graevy.github.io/content/posts/roms.md

 - `data` stores our user data; installed apps, settings, etc.
 - `cache`[^14] can be wiped safely
 - `radio`: some roms will want to flash it.
-- `recovery` is the partition that helps you rebuild your phone when it breaks; some roms will flash it.
-I highly recommend [TWRP](https://twrp.me/Devices/), though you should clarify the version you want to flash plays well with your rom (don't use it with the secure Pixel roms).
+- `recovery` is the partition that helps you rebuild your phone when it breaks; most roms will flash it.
+I highly recommend [TWRP](https://twrp.me/Devices/), though you should check version compatibility with your rom (and don't use it with the secure Pixel roms).
 - `kernel`: user-friendly roms aren't usually going to require a custom linux kernel.
 The wrong kernel won't brick your phone, but you'll probably boot-loop or crash frequently.

-You can backup a partition using `dd`, e.g. `adb shell su -c dd if=/dev/find/your/phone/blockdevice/path/<partition> > <partition>.img` to your pc.
+You can backup a partition[^17] using `dd`, e.g. `adb shell su -c dd if=/dev/path/to/<partition> > <partition>.img` to your pc.

 Pretty much every ROM installation goes like this:
 - OEM unlocking and USB debugging (as root if the toggle is available) need to be enabled as per the `OEM Unlocking` section above
 - `fastboot flashing unlock` is another safeguard, and ***`also the data partition wipe`***.
 - `fastboot flash <partition> <uncompressed file>` flashes a specific partition.
 Most ROMs will bundle this in a script of some kind, for aforementioned "don't brick your phone" reasons.
 After flashing a few partitions in your guide, you'll be done.

 So why all the disclaimers?
 It's very easy to get the wrong firmware (things-to-flash) for your phone.
-There are 15 different model numbers for my LG V20, some of which overlap, and some of which don't.
-Blindly flashing `LG V20 H918` instead of `LG V20 H915` firmware could potentially brick a phone!
+There are 15 different model numbers for my LG V20, only some of which overlap all firmware.
+Blindly flashing `LG V20 H918` firmware instead of `LG V20 H915` could brick, and you wouldn't be able to tell without checking.

 ### Re-lock your bootloader?

 Once you re-lock your bootloader in fastboot, unlocking it again will wipe your phone.
-In the interrim, you can decide whether or not to expose root to yourself and your apps by installing...
+In the interrim, you can decide whether or not to expose root to yourself and your apps by installing Magisk.

+Again, if you're using one of the secure Pixel roms, you don't want to keep root, and usually they won't let you anyway.

 ### Magisk

 You can get Magisk [here](https://github.com/topjohnwu/Magisk/releases).
-It's a neat little program to manage which apps on your phone get root access, or more importantly, which apps can see that you have root access.
+It's a neat little program to manage which apps on your phone get root access, or more importantly, which apps can see that *you* have root access.
 It has its own [guide](https://topjohnwu.github.io/Magisk/install.html).
 If you don't have boot ramdisk, keeping root becomes very tedious and I personally wouldn't bother.

 If you're going to flash [TWRP](https://twrp.me/Devices/) as a recovery, do it now, and try to sideload the Magisk `.apk` after renaming it to a `.zip`, to skip this next part.

 The Magisk guide doesn't tell you how to get a `boot.img` copy.
 Getting `init_boot.img` works much the same way, just ignore the suffix syntax.
 - First find out if you have `init_boot.img` by running `adb shell su -c find /dev -type f -name init_boot.img 2>/dev/null`.
 If you have one, `adb shell su -c dd if=<the file you just found> of=/wherever/you/want/to/dump/init_boot.img` should get you your image-to-patch.
-- If you don't have `init_boot.img`, my TL;DR is `adb shell su -c dd if=/dev/block/by-name/boot$(adb shell getprop ro.boot.slot_suffix) of=/wherever/you/want/to/dump/boot.img` and has worked on every phone I've tested.
+- If you don't have `init_boot.img`, my TL;DR is `adb shell su -c dd if=/dev/block/by-name/boot$(adb shell getprop ro.boot.slot_suffix) of=/wherever/you/want/to/dump/boot.img`[^18] and has worked on every phone I've tested.
 An explanation:
     - Firstly, your boot image is almost always linked in `/dev/block/by-name/<boot or something>`.
 If it's not there, you're going to have to poke around.
 I would run `adb shell su -c find /dev -type f -name 'boot*' 2>/dev/null` to just search all the devices that start with `boot`.
     - Secondly, a lot of android phones these days have an A/B booting system; there are actually 2 boot images, and only one is live, and the other receives updates, and then they switch. `adb shell getprop ro.boot.slot_suffix` is the idiomatic way to determine if A or B is live (we want the live one).
 If that doesn't work, enter your bootloader interface again and run `fastboot getvar current-slot` (sometimes it's also just displayed in the bootloader interface UI).
 - Now you can patch the image you grabbed using the Magisk app and continue with its own guide